mrkazawa/grid_world/policy_iteration/README.md

 :---: | :---:
 ![1 First](capture/1_first.png?raw=true "1_first") | ![1 Final](capture/1_final.png?raw=true "1_final")

-* At the first stage, all of the grids (or the `state`) will be initialize with the value of `0`.
+* At the first stage, all of the grids (or the `state`) will be initialized with the value of `0`.
 This value will be updated in every iteration which is one click of `Evaluate` button.
-* The policy will initialized with the value of `0.25` for all actions.
+* The policy will be initialized with the value of `0.25` for all actions.
 Every action has the same chance to be utilized to update the value.
 The policy will be updated in every click of `Improve` button.

-To get the most efficient result, we need to take turn in using `Evaluate` and `Improve` button.
+To get the most efficient result, we need to take turns in using `Evaluate` and `Improve` button.
 A user can click this button arbitrarily.
-Therefore, there is many combinations to iterate value and policy to achieve convergence.
-We run simple test to evaluate those combinations.
+Therefore, there are many combinations to iterate value and policy to achieve convergence.
+We run a simple test to evaluate those combinations.

 Evaluate | Improve | Iteration to Converge
 :---: | :---: | :---: